sbv1307/ESP32-energy-meter-MQTT/README.md

 The MQTT topic and payload will be compliant with the Home Assistant (HA) integration MQTT sensor and number integration's.

+The interface will publish kWh (Totals) and subtotals to Google Sheets at the time defined by SCHEDULE_HOUR and SCHEDULE_MINUTE in the privateConfig.h file.

-Subtotals is a periodic count, resat every time ‘true’ is published to the topic:
+Subtotals is a periodic count, resat every time kWh (Totals) and subtotals are published to Google Sheets or **true** is published to the topic:
 ````bash
 energy/monitor_ESP32_48E72997D320/subtotal_reset
 ````
 at the MQTT broker connected.

-The interface will publish kWh (Totals), subtotals to Google Sheets at the time defined by SCHEDULE_MINUTE and SCHEDULE_HOUR.

 Upon reset of subtotals, the interface will publish kWh and subtotals to Google sheets through a HTTPS GET request, using Google sheet’s doGet() function.